Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 An SEO plugin offers you tools and powerful features like audit checklists, sitemaps, and content insights to optimize your website.

-I’ve compiled a list of the seven best SEO plugins for WordPress options, making it easier for you to find the best plugin to suit your company’s needs.
+I’ve compiled a list of the best SEO plugins for WordPress options, making it easier for you to find the best tool to suit your company’s needs.

 #1 – SEOPress Review — The Cheapest WordPress SEO Plugin That Covers All Your Bases